Home » Date and honey cake

 DIRECTIONS

-• In a medium bowl, mix oil, sugar, honey and eggs.
+• In a medium bowl, mix together the oil, sugar, honey, and eggs.

-• In a bowl of a stand mixer fitted with the flat paddle (or in a large bowl and a spatula), mix flour, cocoa powder, baking soda and salt.
-Add the oil mixture and the pureed dates to the flour mixture and mix just until combined.
-Pour batter into pan.
+• In the bowl of a stand mixer fitted with the paddle attachment (or in a large bowl using a spatula), combine the flour, cocoa powder, baking soda, and salt.
+Add the oil mixture and the date puree, mixing just until incorporated.
+Pour the batter into the prepared pan.

-• Sprinkle sugar all over the batter, then sprinkle with chocolate chips and walnut.
+• Sprinkle the top evenly with sugar, followed by chocolate chips and walnuts.

 1. How much boiling water do I use?